HeroS3c/Cr3dOv3r/README.md

 - Tries to get the plain text passwords from leaks it find (Using [@GhostProjectME](https://twitter.com/GhostProjectME)).

 # Some of the scenarios Cr3dOv3r can be used in it
-- Check if the targeted email are in any leaks and then use the leaked password to check it against the websites.
+- Check if the targeted emails are in any leaks and then use the leaked password to check it against the websites.
 - Check if the target credentials you found is reused on other websites/services.
-- Checking if the old password you got from the targets/leaks is still used in any website.
+- Checking if the old passwords you got from the targets/leaks is still used in any website.

 # Screenshots